jfarmer08/ha-wyzeapi/README.md

   username: <email for wyze>
   password: <password for wyze>
 ```
-You can exclude any of the devices.
+All devices are included by default, but can exclude any of them.
+Also Cameras are exclude by defualt.

 ```yaml
 wyzeapi: